Katapult Firmware

 - Advantages: After compiling the Klipper firmware, it can be updated directly using commands.

-- Disadvantages: Long data cables are prone to interference, which may cause disconnections.
+- Disadvantages: Long data cables are prone to interference, potentially causing disconnection.

 - CAN connection